paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2011-separation-of-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md

 (2) Under regulations prescribed by the Secretary of the Air Force, an officer as to whom a retention board makes a recommendation under paragraph (1) that the officer not be retained in a space force active status may be required to take leave pending the completion of the officer’s case under this chapter.
 The officer may be required to begin such leave at any time following the officer’s receipt of the report of the retention board, including the board’s recommendation for removal from a space force active status, and the expiration of any period allowed for submission by the officer of a rebuttal to that report.
 The leave may be continued until the date on which action by the Secretary of the Air Force on the officer’s case is completed or may be terminated at any earlier time.

-**(d) Effect of Board Determination Than 1 an Officer Has Established That the Officer Should Be Retained.—**
+**(d) Effect of Board Determination That an Officer Has Established That the Officer Should Be Retained.—**

 (1) If a retention board determines that the officer has established that the officer should be retained in a space force active status, the officer’s case is closed.